Riverton, Utah

 Riverton is a city in Salt Lake County, Utah, United States.
-It is part of the Salt Lake City, Utah Metropolitan Statistical Area.
+It is part of the Salt Lake City metropolitan area.
 The population was 45,285 as of the 2020 census.
 Riverton is located in the rapidly growing southwestern corner of the Salt Lake Valley.

 History

-Located in the southern end of Salt Lake Valley, the first people of European descent to live in the area that is now Riverton settled in the mid-1850s.
+Located in the southern end of Salt Lake Valley, the area that is now Riverton was first settled by people of European descent in the mid-1850s.
 These early settlers scattered widely along the river bottom in crude dugout homes.
 Although the early accounts disagree, Archibald Gardner may have been the first to settle Riverton land.
 The town was originally referred to as “Gardnerville” prior to changing its name to Riverton.
 Riverton's initial growth was slow because of the lack of water for irrigation.
 When more water became available, the town began to grow.
 Eventually three canals were built to extend water from the nearby Jordan River to the benchland areas, providing irrigation for agricultural uses to the larger area.

 By the beginning of World War I in 1914, with its additional irrigation water and influx of people, Riverton prospered as an agricultural community.
 Its thriving business district was also evident at this time.